-The Legal Aid, Sentencing and Punishment of Offenders Bill contains provisions to address the unnecessary use of custodial remand.
+The Legal Aid, Sentencing and Punishment of Offenders Act contains provisions to address the unnecessary use of custodial remand.
 Detaining people pre-trial on charges which would not lead to a prison sentence is disproportionate, damaging, and wasteful of public funds.

 In the 12 months ending March 2013, 48,584 people were remanded into custody to await trial.

 In the same year 35,470 people were remanded into prison convicted but awaiting sentence.
 This represented a decrease of 11% and 10% respectively from the same time last year.In the 12 months ending March 2013, 10,900 people remanded in custody were subsequently acquitted.

 This is significantly lower than in the previous 12 months, however there were 7,400 cases in the Magistrates’ court where the remand category was ‘not known’.In the 12 months ending March 2013, 13,900 people remanded into custody went on to be given a non-custodial sentence.

 The remand population in prison at the end of June 2013 was 10,986, down 3% from the previous year.

 Within this total, the untried population increased 1% to 7,755 and the convicted unsentenced population decreased 12% to 3,231.
 This is partly due to measures introduced by the Legal Aid Sentencing and Punishment of Offenders (2012) Act enacted in December 2012, to restrict the use of remand.On 30 June 2013, 184 children (under 18) in prison (21% of the total child prison population) were on remand, 35% fewer than the previous year.In 2011-12 there were 3,621 custodial remand episodes given by the courts to children, an increase of 4% from the previous year.